Zoara: Locating Zoara: sources

 Prior to the major archaeological excavations in the 1980s and 1990s that took place in Zoara, scholars proposed that several sites in the area of Khirbet Sheikh 'Isa and al-Naq' offered further evidence of Zoara's location and history.
-Further information regarding Zoara in different historical epochs were obtained through the descriptions of Arabian geographers, suggesting that Zoara served as an important station in the Aqaba-to-Jericho trade route, and through Eusebius' statement that the Dead Sea was situated between Zoar and Jericho.
+Further information regarding Zoara in different historical epochs was obtained through the descriptions of Arabian geographers, suggesting that Zoara served as an important station on the Aqaba-to-Jericho trade route, and through Eusebius' statement that the Dead Sea was situated between Zoar and Jericho.
 Researchers who have studied ancient texts portray Zoara as a town erected in the middle of a flourishing oasis, watered by rivers flowing down from the high Moab Mountains in the east.
 The sweet dates that grew abundantly on the palm trees surrounding Zoara are also mentioned in some historical texts.

 Surveys and digs (1986–1996)

 Several excavation surveys have been conducted in this area in the years 1986–1996.